miohtama/ms.amp/README.rst

 * The installation experience is similar on all Linux distributions and OSX - we do not need to provide minimal distribution specific documentation

-* You can set-up Mobilejoomla! development environemtn on new computer in the matter of minutes of effective work time
+* You can set-up Joomla! or Wordpress development enviroment on new computer in the matter of minutes of effective work time

 * Optionally, you can also install Wordpress, SugarCRM and other PHP applications using the same buildout